wx-chevalier/Awesome-Lists-and-CheatSheets/03.System/01.Architecture/ArchitecturePattern/DDD-List.md

 # Resource

+## Blog

+- [VirtualDDD](https://virtualddd.com/): A community driven site for people who want to get more in-depth knowledge of Domain-Driven Design.
+Go to the learning DDD part of the site, contribute your knowledge to the world on our website or attend one of our meetups anywhere at anytime.
+Everybody is welcome to join us, we love learning and growing together.

 ## Collection

 - [ddd-by-examples ![code](https://ng-tech.icu/assets/code.svg)](https://github.com/ddd-by-examples): A comprehensive Domain-Driven Design example with problem space strategic analysis and various tactical patterns.